 Dump cakes get their name from their unusual preparation method.
 You don’t need to mix any of the ingredients, you just dump them in the baking pan!

-How to make easy pineapple dump cake
+How to make this easy pineapple dump cake

 - Preheat oven to 350 degrees F; grease a 9×13 baking pan or spray with cooking spray.